Google Analytics Attribution provides you with a holistic view of your marketing performance across multiple channels.

 3. Integrate with Google Analytics along with other data sources such as your CRM and Google ads to gain visibility of your conversion path.

-Using a tool like Ruler Analytics, you can send marketing source data to your CRM and enrich your Google Analytics with web form, phone call and live chat activity to understand which marketing sources generate the most revenue, both online and offline.
+Using a tool like Ruler, you can send marketing source data to your CRM and enrich your Google Analytics with web form, phone call and live chat activity to understand which marketing sources generate the most revenue, both online and offline.

 In brief, Ruler is a marketing attribution solution which aligns revenue from your CRM with marketing data in Google Analytics so that it can track your visitor’s multiple touchpoints to measure and attribute value accurately across the entire customer journey.